LeStarch/kafka-benchmarking/README.md

 cd bin/
 ./producer.sh
 ```
-Or initaite a controller which will start both as configured
+Or initiate a controller which will start both as configured
 ```
 cd bin/
 ./controller.sh